-Sign ups for the spring 2019 season are now closed
+Sign ups for the summer 2019 season are now OPEN!

-The spring share will run for ten weeks, from February 14th to April 25th, excluding the week of spring break (March 28th).
-Payments must be submitted by Tuesday February 12th.
+The summer share will run for ten weeks, from June 13th to August 15th.
+Payments must be submitted by Tuesday, June 11th.

 If you have any questions or concerns please e-mail firstname.lastname@example.org